DaveBitter/graduation_internship/end_report.md

 ### Project manager

 I managed this project all on my own.
 It was my responsibilty to make sure that the project was on track and everything was done in a structured and documented way.
+I also called a lot of meetings with other people if I felt that it was needed to discuss something.

 ## Internship activities

 During my internship I did an immense amount of work within multiple roles.
-Below, I will descrive all the activities from the initial meeting to the finished app and what roles I took on during the process.
+Below, I will describe all the activities from the initial meeting to the finished app and what roles I took on during the process.

 ### Initial meeting

 During the initial meeting we discussed what the app should do in general.
 I got to find out what I needed to sketch and design.
 I had the meeting with Freek Dielissen, CEO, and Alexander Schabert, Head of Sales and Simon Rijk, CTO.
 During this meeting I found out that ViriCiti wanted an app that showed real time data, showed historical data and receives notifications if an incident triggers.
 In the core, this is what the app should be able to do.

 Besides this, there was no initial sketch or design for the app.
 I was in charge of coming app with how this app should look and, more importantly, how the app should work.
-In order to do this as well as possible I started sketched to get all my first ideas out there.
+In order to do this as well as possible I started sketching to get all my first ideas out there.
 With these sketches I could validate my assumptions and iterate before creating the actual design and hi-fi prototype.

-After I sketched the fist few ideas I called another meeting with Freek Dielissen and Alexander Schabert.
+After I sketched the first few ideas I called another meeting with Freek Dielissen and Alexander Schabert.
 The liked the ideas I had but wanted to gear the app for the first version more towards to the dispatcher and less to the maintenance workers.
 I took their feedback and iterated over the sketches.

 ### Setting up project and Asana